-Information on plan cost-sharing provisions was downloaded from Healthcare.gov for the plans offered in federally-facilitated and partnership exchanges.
-Because many plans are offered in multiple rating areas within a state, we reduced the number of plans so that each benefit package was counted only once for each state.
-The averages and distributions are simple averages of the plans that are available and are not weighted by enrollment because we do not have enrollment for each plan.
+Information on plan cost-sharing provisions was downloaded from HealthCare.gov for the plans offered in federally-facilitated and partnership exchanges.
+Each plan benefit package was counted only once for each state.
+The averages and distributions are simple averages of the plans that are available and are not weighted by enrollment.
 Information for “expanded bronze” and “bronze” plans are reported together.